 Can I use TunnelBear on multiple devices simultaneously?

 Most plans allow you to use TunnelBear on multiple devices, but check the current plan terms for device limits and family/teams options if you’re protecting several people.
+Free india vpn chrome guide for 2026: using Chrome extensions, safety tips, and how to stay private online

 Does TunnelBear support WireGuard?